iimahdii/arvo-autodeploy-takehome/VIDEO_SCRIPT.md

 **[Point to the line: "Fixing localhost references to use 34.44.7.160:5000..."]**

+## 🔥 Pro Tip: Show the QR Code!

+**This will WOW the reviewers:**

+**[Screen: Show success output with QR code]**
+"And check this out - the system generates a QR code in the terminal!
+You can scan this with your phone to instantly access the deployed app.
+Modern UX!"

+**[Optional: Actually scan with phone and show it opening]**

+Why this is impressive:
+- ✅ Shows attention to UX details
+- ✅ Modern, unexpected feature
+- ✅ Practical (instant mobile access)
+- ✅ Demonstrates polish and care
+- ✅ Memorable for reviewers

 ## Key Points to Emphasize (What Makes You Stand Out)

 ### Must Show: